t1m0thyj/WinDynamicDesktop/README.md

 Yes.
 By default WinDynamicDesktop uses the Mojave wallpapers, but if you create an `images.conf` file in the same folder as the EXE you can customize the images that are used.
 The default `images.conf` can be found [here](src/images.conf).
 It is formatted in JSON and must contain the following values:

-* `themeName` - String which is the name of the wallpaper theme shown in the user interface
+* `themeName` - String which is the name of the wallpaper theme (e.g., "Mojave Default")
 * `imagesZipUri` - String containing URL to download images.zip file from, or *null* if the content in the images subfolder is provided by the user
 * `imageFilename` - String containing the filename of each wallpaper image, with `{0}` substituted for the image number
 * `dayImageList` - Array of numbers listing the image numbers to display throughout the day (between sunrise and sunset)